 - chronic muscle or bone pain

 Why do some people develop a deficiency in this vitamin?

 It’s believed that one of the biggest reasons that vitamin D deficiency is now a public health problem is because of our modern, primarily indoors lifestyle.

 Below is more about the common causes of vitamin D deficiency:

 1. Lack of Sun

+Most children today spend unprecedented hours inside — watching television, playing video games and surfing the internet.
 Similarly, most adults work indoors, exercise inside gyms and spend their free time inside their homes where they are sheltered from the sun.